MiHCM/azure-ai-agent-services/README.md

 ```

 ### Step 2: Deploy Azure Resources
- - Deploy the resources using the `main.bicep` file.
+ - Deploy the resources using the `deploy.bicep` file.
  - Update `PROJECT_CONNECTION_STRING` with the connection string obtained.

 ### Step 3: Define the API Key